storybookjs/marko/docs/workflows/stories-for-multiple-components.md

 title: 'Stories for multiple components'
 ---

-As discussed in an [earlier section](../writing-stories/introduction#stories-for-two-or-more-components), if you have sets of components that are designed to work together, it is convenient to write stories that render two or more components at once.
+It's useful to write stories that [render two or more components](../writing-stories/introduction#stories-for-two-or-more-components) at once if those components are designed to work together.
+For example, `ButtonGroups`, `Lists`, and `Page` components.

 ```js
 // List.story.js